strata-org/jverify/docs/guide/src/pre_and_postconditions.md

 Besides detecting exceptions, JVerify allows you to precisely state what a method does, and check that it actually does that.
 We can prove that the binary search method shown in the previous section behaves as intended by giving it a contract, which is done using calls to `precondition` and `postcondition`.

 Here’s the updated example.
-Note that this example contains several features that we have not discussed yet: `@Pure`, `@Erased`, `forall`, `sequence`, `drop` and `take`.
-The first two can be ignored for now, and are discussed in the next section, while for the others you can guess their behavior from the context.
-We will later get to what all these features do exactly.
+Note that this example contains calls to several JVerify utility methods that we have not seen before: `sequence`, `contains`, `drop` and `take`.

+`sequence` converts an array to a JVerify type `Sequence` which is similar to an immutable Java `List`, and is useful for verification.
+On a `Sequence` we can call `contains` which behaves as you'd expect. `drop` and `take` create a `Sequence` from an array, with elements selected as you'd expect.

+Lastly, we're calling the JVerify method `forall`.
+We'll cover how this works in the section [Quantifiers](quantifiers.md) later on.
+In the below example, the comments explain what it means there.

 ```java
 class BinarySearch {